Aqua-Solutions2/iCount/README.md

+# CODE ARCHIVED
+**This project is no longer maintained.
+We are not going to upate this code anymore.**

 # iCount
 iCount is a counting bot.
 It will help keep your server alive when it's not that active anymore.
 It is also a nice minigame to have in your server.